 We are committed to supporting all staff to develop their skills and knowledge at work providing a range of development opportunities from coaching and mentoring to stretch projects and opportunities.
-There is a requirement for all criminal justice professionals to undertake a minimum of five days Continuous Professional Development each year.
 Please note that attending training courses may require full-time attendance during the course and occasional overnight stays (expenses will be paid).

 See our ‘Training’ page for more details.

 What happens if I am asked to complete online tests?

 For some of our roles, we may ask candidates to complete online tests.
 If online tests are used as part of the selection process, following submission of your application form you will be invited to complete standardised verbal and numerical reasoning online tests.
 The specific job advert will advise how long you have to complete and submit your test.
 If you fail to complete the verbal and numerical reasoning online test before the deadline, or don’t score highly enough, your application will be withdrawn.